John A. Carroll: Congress

 In 1946 and 1948 Carroll was elected as a Democratic representative to the Eightieth and Eighty-first Congresses (January 3, 1947 to January 3, 1951).
+Carroll returned the Denver district to Democrats after a one term Republican interim, winning in a Republican year nationally.
+He looked to be a comer; columnist Tris Coffin called him "the great white hope of the liberal labor folks.
+The leadership put him on the Ways and Means Committee in his second term.

 Senate campaigns

 Rather than run for re-election to the House in 1950, he was an unsuccessful candidate for election as a Democrat to the United States Senate.
 He ran for the Senate again in 1954 but was again defeated.

 He was a special assistant to President Harry Truman from 1951 to 1952.

 Tenure in the Senate

 He was elected as a Democrat to the United States Senate in 1956, after defeating former United States Secretary of Agriculture Charles F. Brannan in the Democratic primary and former Republican Governor Daniel I.J.
 Thornton in the general election by a margin of less than one-half of one percent.
 He served in the Senate from January 3, 1957 to January 3, 1963.
 He was an unsuccessful candidate for reelection in 1962, having been defeated by Republican Peter H. Dominick.